-The Company strives to offer the highest possible speed of execution within the limitations of technology and communication links.
+The Principal strives to offer the highest possible speed of execution within the limitations of technology and communication links.
 Prices change over time and the frequency with which they do varies with different financial instruments and market conditions.
-The Company places significant importance when executing Client's orders to the speed of the execution of an order.
-Considering that the Principal engaged by the Company generates its own tradable prices, which are distributed via the Company's trading platform, the technology used by the client to communicate with the Company plays a crucial role.
-For instance, the use of a wireless connection or dial up connection or any other communication link that can cause a poor internet connection can cause unstable connectivity to the Company's trading platform resulting to the client placing his orders on old prices, where the Company might decline and provide him with a new quote (i.e. re-quoting).
+The Principal places significant importance when executing client's orders to the speed of the execution of an order.
+Considering that the Principal generates its own tradable prices, which are distributed via the Principal's trading platform, the technology used by the client to communicate with the Principal plays a crucial role.
+For instance, the use of a wireless connection or dial up connection or any other communication link that can cause a poor internet connection can cause unstable connectivity to the Principal's trading platform resulting to the client placing his orders on old prices, where the Principal might decline and provide him with a new quote (i.e. requoting).

-If there is any failure of hardware and software (e.g. Internet connectivity issues, server downtimes, etc.), this may result that Client's order is either not executed in accordance with his expectations or it is not executed at all.
-The Company does not accept any liability in such a case of such a failure.
+If there is any failure of hardware and software (e.g. internet connectivity issues, server downtimes, etc.), this may result that client's order is either not executed in accordance with his expectations or it is not executed at all.
+The Principal does not accept any liability in such a case of such a failure.